 All tests and graphical representations in this study were conducted using GraphPad Prism version 10 (San Diego, USA).
-Pearson correlation analysis was used to evaluate the strength of correlation between continuous variables, while the Unpaired t-test compared median values between two different groups.
-The chi-square test was used to examine the association between two categorical variables.
-Simple linear regression assessed the association between FBG, HbA1c, GFR, and UACR and the level of IL-6), with the type of diabetes used for data stratification.
-A 95%confidence level was applied to determine the significance of the data set.
+Pearson correlation analysis was used to evaluate the strength of correlation between continuous variables, while the unpaired t-test was used to compare median values between two groups.
+The χ^2 test was used to examine the association between two categorical variables.
+Simple linear regression assessed the association between FBG, HbA{1c} , GFR, and UACR and the level of IL-6, with the type of diabetes used for data stratification.
+A 95% confidence level was applied to determine the significance of the data set.